This section explains how systems identify users and services, verify them, and decide what they are allowed to do.

 OpenID Connect adds an identity layer on top of OAuth so applications can verify who the user is as part of a modern login flow.

-Phishing-resistant authentication is an authentication approach designed to reduce the chance that a user can be tricked into handing over reusable sign-in proof.
+Authentication approach designed to reduce the chance a user can be tricked into handing over reusable sign-in proof.

 A refresh token is a credential used to obtain a new access token without forcing the user to reauthenticate every time a short-lived token expires.